Can Dr Martens and Brewdog keep their brands intact as they float on the stock market?

 Jackson suggests consumers don’t mind.
 “I’m still drinking it, and I haven’t been a punk for a very long time,” she says.
 “The biggest struggle for brands is getting your head above the parapet and being noticed.
 If you’re on to something, stick with it, rather than trying to water it down.”

-Underground talisman status can be a double-edged sword for consumer fashion brands.
-Fred Perry was the most recent firm to have taken action to protect its brand, discontinuing product lines after its black and yellow polo shirts became the uniform of the alt-right Proud Boys (designated a terror group in Canada).
+Underground talisman status can be a double-edged sword for consumer fashion brands, especially if a marque is adopted by the wrong subculture.
+Fred Perry, for example, recently took action to protect its brand by discontinuing product lines after its black and yellow polo shirts became the uniform of the alt-right Proud Boys (designated a terror group in Canada).
 In its time, Dr Martens has survived adoption by skinheads; as recently as 2017, the brand was criticized for a billboard in Portland, Oregon that featured red laces on black leather, an arrangement that the Southern Poverty Law Center classifies as a symbol of white supremacy.

 But according to Jackson, Dr Martens’ focus on personal style has helped prevent its brand becoming tainted.
 “They’ve been very personalized and very targeted in their marketing, and they haven’t compromised the quality of the product at all along the way.
 So they haven't compromised their values or their integrity, but they’ve interpreted it to meet different people’s needs.”